 Notably, the seller of the "House of Morgan" was AFI USA, a subsidiary of Africa Israel Investments, Ltd., a conglomerate controlled by one of Queensway's partners in the diamond sector, Lev Leviev.
 Originally, China Sonangol was slated to acquire three Manhattan skyscrapers from Africa Israel.
 However, the sale of the other two buildings-The New York Times building at West 43rd Street and the Clock Tower at Madison Avenue Park-fell through.
-401 In 2009, China Sonangol signed an agreement with Africa Israel committing China Sonangol to pay \$25 million for upgrades to The New York Times building.
+In 2009, China Sonangol signed an agreement with Africa Israel committing China Sonangol to pay \$25 million for upgrades to The New York Times building.
 But this agreement was never honored.
 Reflecting the uneasiness that even some of Queensway's partners have with the Group, one Africa Israel executive lamented, "The letter may as well have been signed on toilet paper."

-402 the company abruptly fired him in December 2010, Marin filed a lawsuit against his former employer for unpaid compensation.
+Queensway's relationship with AFI USA, it turned out, sparked controversy within Leviev's company.
+Richard Marin joined AFI USA as the company's CEO in February 2009 to help the company "stop the bleeding" from the real estate investments it had made during the height of the market.
+After the company abruptly fired him in December 2010, Marin filed a lawsuit against his former employer for unpaid compensation.
 Included in his lawsuit was an allegation that he was fired because he had uncovered improprieties that "would hurt [the company's] bottom line."
 Among the improprieties Marin claimed to have witnessed was that for over 2 years China Sonangol had owed AFI USA \$700,000.
 But when Marin wanted to initiate litigation to recover the amount, Izzy Cohen, a senior official at AFI USA's Tel Aviv-based parent company, directed Martin to "write it off."

-Queensway's relationship with AFI USA, it turned out, sparked controversy within Leviev's company.
-Richard Marin joined AFI USA as the company's CEO in February 2009 to help the company "stop the bleeding" from the real estate investments it had made during the height of the market.
-403 After

 Despite its iconic status, the House of Morgan remained without a long-term tenant for 6 years after China Sonangol bought the building.
 In 2011, China Sonangol retained Cushman & Wakefield to help find a tenant for its Wall Street property.
 In early October 2011, a pop up art exhibit set up shop inside the House of Morgan that sought to document the ongoing Occupy Wall Street protests outside.
-A few weeks later, on October 30, 2011, film director Christopher Nolan briefly transformed 23 Wall Street into the Gotham Stock Exchange for the 2012 blockbuster film The Dark Knight Rises.
-And large, however, the building produced no revenue for China Sonangol.
+A few weeks later, on October 30, 2011, film director Christopher Nolan briefly transformed 23 Wall Street into the Gotham Stock Exchange for the 2012 blockbuster film "The Dark Knight Rises."
+By and large, however, the building produced no revenue for China Sonangol.
 In January 2015, real estate developer Latitude 360 announced plans to lease the entirety of 23 Wall Street's retail space and transform the House of Morgan into an entertainment complex complete with restaurants, movie screens, and "luxury bowling."

 However, even without a tenant, New York real estate is a sound investment for international businessmen or politicians who seek to operate under the radar.
 A report in New York magazine found that the city's property market has become a popular place for shadowy investors to park their assets.
 "While New York real estate has significant drawbacks as an asset-it's illiquid and costly to manage-it has a major selling point in its relative opacity," the report said.
 "With a little creative corporate structuring, the ownership of a New York property can be made as untraceable as a numbered bank account."
-"408